-DJI basically just took the same camera and video transmitter from the newly released DJI Avata drone, put it in a “DIY” package and call it the O3 Air Unit.
-Therefore it has the same image quality as the Avata drone.
+In essence, DJI took the same camera and video transmitter from the recently released DJI Avata drone, repackaged it into a “DIY” bundle, and dubbed it the O3 Air Unit.
+As a result, it boasts the same image quality as the Avata drone.

-The O3 Air Unit is compatible with the new DJI Goggles 2 as well as the older DJI FPV Goggles V2 (but with reduced performance).
-DJI FPV goggles V1 is not compatible probably due to the lack of dual band capability.
+The O3 Air Unit is compatible with both the new DJI Goggles 2 and the older DJI FPV Goggles V2 (albeit with reduced performance).
+However, the DJI FPV Goggles V1 is not compatible, likely due to its lack of dual-band capability.

 With Goggles 2